Crumbly buttery linzer cookies filled with strawberry jam – pretty little cut-out cookies for Christmas

 - Divide the dough into two pieces.
 Put one part of dough back to fridge, unpack the other half and roll it out on flat dry flour dusted parchment paper.

-- Use a cookie cutter or a glass to cut rounds or shapes.
+- Use a cookie cutter or a glass to cut out the shapes.

 - Transfer the cookies onto the prepared baking sheets and bake for 8-10 minutes until the edges turn golden brown.